etothemanders/GoingPostal/README.md

 4. Display their paths and current location on a map
 5. Send a text message (or call?) after being delivered
 6. Load a user from the DB if one already exists
+7. Save the actual shipment id for the locations

 ===